A variant of a Dwyer-Kan theorem for model categories: Homotopy model structure

 \section{Homotopy model structure}

 Let \cat A be a simplicial combinatorial model category.
-Recall that \emph{homotopy functors} are the functors preserving the weak equivalences. \emph{Homotopy model structure} on the category of small functors $\cal S^{\cat A}$ is a localization of the projective model structure, if it exists, in such a way that the local objects are the projectively fibrant homotopy functors.
+Recall that \emph{homotopy functors} are functors preserving the weak equivalences.
+If it exists, the \emph{homotopy model structure} on the category of small functors $\cal S^{\cat A}$ is a localization of the projective model structure in such a way that the local objects are the projectively fibrant homotopy functors.
 We will only construct the homotopy model structure on the category of small presheaves $\cal S^{\cat A}$ under the additional assumption that all objects of \cat A are cofibrant.